ThiagoTerraDev/peaky-blinders-project/README.md

 This project aims to show a presentation page of the TV series called Peaky Blinders.
 The project was originally designed by the owners of Dev em Dobro, to be developed during a week of live online studies.

-The presentation page shows the title of the TV series (logo), followed by a paragraph (synopsis), as well as the background images that change according to the user's click on the round buttons located just below.
+The presentation page shows the title of the TV series (logo), followed by a paragraph (synopsis), as well as the background images that change according to the user's click on the buttons located just below.

 There is a small menu where two icons with links to my social media are located.